bright-webb/bright-webb/README.md

 - 🔭 I’m currently working on [**Ballocs**](https://ballocs.com), a remote collaboration platform for tech professionals.
 - 🌱 I’m currently learning **Rust** and all things **real time communication**
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on exciting and challenging projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about **WebSockets**, **Web Application**, or anything nerdy!
 - ⚡ Fun fact: I write code that sometimes works on the first try